Have you ever considered becoming a relief teacher?

-Some days, I’d receive a booking call at 8.15am for an 8.45am start.
+Some days, I’d receive a reservation call at 8.15am for an 8.45am start.
 As a parent of young children, I had to be highly organised to accept late bookings.
 Adaptability and a positive mindset are what assure a relief teacher of repeat bookings.

 But going with the flow isn’t the only thing you have to focus on.

 Turning up to a classroom full of unfamiliar little faces presents its own challenges.
 Particularly if their teacher is on unplanned leave, and it’s a surprise for them to see a different adult opening the classroom door.
 Students can feel unsettled and their behaviour will reflect this.
 They may be anxious, unusually rowdy, or just lacking focus in the absence of their regular teacher.
 You’ll quickly develop a toolkit of behaviour management strategies to rely on.
 My advice?

 It sounds harsh, right?
 But if I can tell you one thing it’s that you’ve got the first fifteen minutes of a relief day to really set the tone for the rest of the day.
 Make your expectations explicit and exude confidence.
 If you’re not feeling confident, fake it ’til you make it.
 Often all it takes to calm an unsettled class is for them to feel comfortable and pick up on your vibe – make it professional and composed.

 These resources are great to have in your bag to establish expectations and reward positive behaviour: